-My later lifestyle choices got my heart to generate horse-powers up hilltops, and to fight in an everlasting write!
-I chose a strict diet because it supports my daily habits.
+My later lifestyle choices got my heart to generate horse-powers up hilltops, and to fight in an everlasting write of life… I chose a strict diet because it supports my daily habits.
 If you think your lifestyle sucks, look at what you consume.

 You are what you eat.

 The food industry is full of confusing junk.
 Which is why most people don’t care.
 But you have to set a goal right for your body.
-And learning to listen to your body, that’s another article.
+And learning to listen to your body, well, that’s another topic.